Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/ent-bundle.md

 |`ent bundle ms add --stack custom [name]` | Add a custom stack microservice |

 #### MFE and MS Command Details
 - `ent bundle mfe add --stack custom [name]` & `ent bundle ms add --stack custom [name]`: When a custom stack is used for any MFE or microservice, custom commands for the build, run, and pack functions are required under the Command spec in the bundle descriptor `entando.json`.
 In addition, a version number must be specified for each component.
-Because Entando can only parse information from a pom.xml or package.json, the custom commands are required to manage the bundle, and the version number is required to track Docker images.
+Because Villanova can only parse information from a pom.xml or package.json, the custom commands are required to manage the bundle, and the version number is required to track Docker images.
 For an example, see the [Bundle Details](../curate/bundle-details.md#micro-frontends-sample-code) page.

 ### Build